Data Centers in Indiana

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Indiana offers a significant sales and use tax exemption on qualifying data center equipment and electricity.
-This incentive directly reduces the high capital expense of building out a facility and lowers ongoing power-related operational costs.
+Tax Advantage For Data Centers: Indiana provides a targeted sales and use tax exemption for qualifying data center equipment and energy.
+This incentive significantly reduces the upfront capital expenditure and ongoing operational costs associated with building and running a data center, making the state financially attractive.

 Natural Disaster Risk